sriram1999s/Coptimizer/README.md

   - Loop Jamming

 # Interfaces
+ * can be accessed through CLI or GUI
+ * The CLI is installed directly on the host.
+ * GUI is run in a docker container.
   - [Command Line Utility](#Command-Line-Utility)
   - [Online Graphical User Interface](#GUI)

 # Command Line Utility
-Is a software tool with command line interface
+Is a software tool with a command line interface

 ## Dependancies

   - Python3.6+
   - linux
+  - flask
+  - indent
+  - tqdm
+  - fire
+  - ply
+  - uuid
+  - emoji
+  - sympy

 ## Functionalities
   - [help](#Help)